 We are currently progressing proposals for the development of a wind farm on the Drummond Estate, located between St Fillans and Lochearnhead in Perthshire.

-A Meteorological (met) mast has been constructed to provide critical wind data to inform turbine positions and anticipated turbine performance data.
-We have also been conducting onsite surveys and assessment work, with results informing the design work to date.
+A temporary Meteorological (met) mast was also constructed on site to provide critical wind data to inform turbine positions and anticipated turbine performance data.
+Onsite surveys and assessment work, has also been ongoing with results informing the design and Application.

 The proposed turbine locations at the site are located within the Perth and Kinross local authority area.
 The proposed access route to the site will be from the A85, which is located within the Stirling local authority area.